-- A needle, a pen with long tip, a straightened paperclip or equal to reach the switch (a distinct tactile “click” shall be noticed when the switch is found).
+- A needle, a pen with a long tip, a straightened paperclip or equal to reach the switch (a distinct tactile “click” shall be noticed when the switch is found).
 The USB port must be of course both enabled and visible from the Linux box you’re connected to.
 If you plan to proceed using a virtualized machine, do not forget to map a virtual USB port to the corresponding physical one on the host running that virtual machine.
-Please refer to the documentation of the virtualization tool you use if you’re not aware about USB port mapping.
+Please refer to the documentation of the virtualization tool you use if you’re not aware of USB port mapping.

-4. Setting up for HSM mode of operation
+4. Setting up for HSM Mode of Operation

 The YubiHSM emulates a USB CDC (Communication Device Class) device, thereby allowing simple integration with serial communication libraries and terminal programs.
 Both Linux and MacOSX systems provide default configuration and drivers for the CDC class, installing these as communication ports found under /dev/ttyxxx.
 At power-up, the YubiHSM enters the selected mode of operation if properly configured.
-By activation of the configuration mode switch while the device is inserted, this is overridden and configuration mode is entered.
+By activation of the configuration mode switch, while the device is inserted, this is overridden and configuration mode is entered.
 While in configuration mode, the YubiHSM can be configured using any terminal program of choice (this document will describe how to proceed using the command screen).

 If the YubiHSM is unconfigured, it enters configuration mode automatically without having to activate the switch.
 Place the YubiHSM on the table and hold the key pressed while inserting the extension cable plug in the host USB port.